stevenwmarks/metalLight/README.md

+# metalLight
-# metalLight is my attempt to finally learn how to use Github.
+This is is my attempt to finally learn how to use Github.